ChenZhongPu/data-structure-swufe/book/src/list/exercise.md

 7. Please design an algorithm to convert a linked list to an array in Python.

 ---
-8. Please try to implement a stack based on singly linked lists using an inner `Node` class.
+8. Please try to implement a stack based on singly linked lists using an inner `Node` class in Python.